 - Self-reflective learning

-Once you’ve decided which module is the best fit, it’s time to build your training module template using your chosen authoring tool.
+Once you’ve decided which workplace training module is the best fit, it’s time to build your online training module template using your chosen authoring tool.
 Either build from scratch or from pre-existing elearning design templates.
 Editing an existing template can save you time and help to ensure consistent branding throughout.

 Step 5: Test and test again

-Step 6: Upload and launch your training module
+Step 6: Upload and launch your online training module

 Once you’ve implemented any changes from the testing stage, it’s ready to go!
 Now you can upload your module to your LMS and officially set it live for your learners to access.